mube1/voice_clone/README.md

 # Amharic voice_clonning project

-This is an Amharic voice clonning project inspired by https://github.com/moiseshorta/MelSpecVAE
+This is an Amharic voice clonning project

+: under construction